jackaponte/service_links/README.txt

 * Yahoo
 * ...

-And a lot more from around the World!
+And there are a lot more from around the World!

 Through plugin service links support too:
 * Favorite bookmark - it work for IE and Firefox

 The admin can decide:
 - To show the links as text, image or both.
-- To show only for certain node types/categories
+- To show only for certain node types or some categories
 - To show in teaser view or full page view or both.
 - If the links should be added after the body text or in the links section or in a block